akkartik/mu/Readme.md

 # Mu: a human-scale computer

+Mu is a minimal-dependency hobbyist computing stack (everything above the processor and OS kernel).
-Not designed to operate in large clusters providing services for millions of people.

-Designed for _you_, to run one computer.
+Mu is not designed to operate in large clusters providing services for millions of people.
+Mu is designed for _you_, to run one computer.
 (Or a few.)
 Running the code you want to run, and nothing else.

   ```sh
   $ git clone https://github.com/akkartik/mu